HexedReaper/reapers-haven/README.md

 You can fulfill this requirement by keeping the original LICENSE file intact and adding the following statement to your project's `README.md` and/or website footer:

 > *"Core vault engine, encryption pipeline, and original architecture developed by [HexedReaper](https://github.com/HexedReaper)."*

+## [⚠️] ZERO Liability & "As-Is" Disclaimer
+This engine is provided **strictly as-is**.
+By using, forking, or deploying this code, you accept 100% responsibility for your own data.

+* **No Data Recovery:** If you encrypt your vault and lose your `.vaultpass`, your data is mathematically gone.
+I cannot help you.
+PageCrypt cannot help you.
+* **No Tech Support:** I am not responsible for broken builds, misconfigured symlinks, or accidental deletions of your private repositories.
+* **Zero Liability:** Under no circumstances will the author be held liable for any data loss, security breaches, server costs, or damages arising from the use of this engine.

+**Back up your unencrypted `src/` files securely.** You have been warned. (ಠ_ಠ)

 # [!]
 Rules of the Haven (Code of Conduct)